SonicOriginalSoftware/daft/conductor/runner/README.md

 # Server

-Conductor sends job commands to a runner through an http server.
+Conductor queue sends job commands to a runner through an http server.

 ## Endpoints